neontribe/my-best-life/content/services/juvenis-project-yana.md

 eligibility: This is open to girls only and you will need a referral from an adult.
 format: Meeting a group of people
 location: 3space International House, Canterbury Crescent, Brixton SW9 7QD
+access: "By referral. "
+email: jenni@jennisteele.co.uk
+form: https://www.jennisteele.co.uk/contact/
+website: https://www.juvenis.org.uk/portfolio/yana-project/
+reviews:
-quotation: Jenni Steele has a vision on how a community should support each other.
+  - comment: Jenni Steele has a vision on how a community should support each other.
 The biggest experience for me was seeing how impactful being a young role model is to my community.
 I really enjoyed speaking on my journey.
 I was able to share with the kids real life’s truths.
 Life isn’t easy but you have to keep going.
 Congratulations on your tour Jenni.
 Long may it continue.
-access: "By referral. "
-email: jenni@jennisteele.co.uk
-form: https://www.jennisteele.co.uk/contact/
-website: https://www.juvenis.org.uk/portfolio/yana-project/
 ---